-During consultation workshop on the development of new projects related FLR approaches such as GEF-8 and LDCF IV, the published FLR Plans is playing a significate role.
+The published FLR Plans have been an instrumental during consultation workshops for the development of new projects focused on FLR approaches, such as GEF-8, LDCF IV CDAT.

 Completed activities that contributed to the above achievements (Explain which activities took place and how they contributed to the achievement of the output.
 Photos or reports can be added as annex):